-If you own a Delaware company, there are several important date-related business terms you should be familiar with so understand all your company’s documents and important dates.
+If you own a Delaware company, there are several important date-related business terms you should be familiar with so you fully understand all your documents and important dates to keep your company in compliance.

 Date of Formation – Date of Formation is the day when the Certificate of Formation, which includes the Articles of Organization, is filed with the Delaware Secretary of State as you form a Delaware LLC.
 Unless an alternate Effective Date is specified, this day is the official birthday of the LLC.